 âTo plant a garden is to believe in tomorrow.â

-Here captured, is one of several special & original Willow Pond Farm members, who we miss terribly, taking advantage of a sunny day by taking a wee snooze in one of the Secret gardens.
+Captured here, is one of several special & original Willow Pond Farm members, who we miss terribly.
+Never missing an opportunity, he was always found taking advantage of a sunny day by taking a wee snooze in one of the many secret gardens.
 Whatever season it may be, naps in the sun are always appropriate.

 To be interested in the changing seasons is a happier state of mind than to be hopelessly in love with spring. -George Santayana